ARCHER2-HPC/archer2-docs/user-guide/dev-environment.rst

 (or SHMEM, etc.) then you will need to load one of the MPI environments and use the appropriate compiler wrapper scripts.

-By default, all users on Cirrus start with no modules loaded.
+By default, all users on ARCHER2 start with no modules loaded.

-Basic usage of the ``module`` command on Cirrus is covered below.
+Basic usage of the ``module`` command on ARCHER2 is covered below.
 For full documentation please see:

 -  `Linux manual page on modules <http://linux.die.net/man/1/module>`__